rjachuthan/riturajwrites/content/posts/my_attempt_at_lowcode_nocode_de_framework.md

 We'll also share the reviews and feedback from the brave teams who've been using this framework, and how it has transformed their data engineering processes.

-So, keep your bookmark ready, sit back, and stay tuned for the next chapter.
-The magic of Low-Code/No-Code Data Engineering is just beginning to unfold.
-See you in the next article!
+So, keep your bookmark ready, sit back, and get ready for the next chapter.
+What are you most excited to learn about in our journey?